Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 Travelling while you sleep is a great way to make the most of your time and money.
 There is now an extensive network of sleeper trains across Europe, including two routes in the UK: the Caledonian Sleeper from Scotland to London and the Night Riviera between London and Plymouth.

-On the continent, look for Nightjet (Austrian railways linking Netherlands, Belgium, Germany, Austria, Switzerland and Italy), European Sleeper (Brussels-Berlin), Intercity Notte (Italy) Intercités de Nuit (France), and others on this page: <https://www.seat61.com/sleepers.htm>
+On the continent, look for Nightjet (Austrian railways linking Netherlands, Belgium, Germany, Austria, Switzerland and Italy), European Sleeper (Brussels-Berlin), Intercity Notte (Italy), Intercités de Nuit (France), and others on this page: <https://www.seat61.com/sleepers.htm>

 Prices vary depending on whether you go for a berth (full bed), a couchette (bunk beds that fold down from the walls) or a seat, but it's always a bargain compared to a hotel.